 Garage door cables are a critical part of the operation of your garage door because they pull up the entire weight of the door.
-These cables wrap around cable drums at the top of the door and run down, clipping onto the bottom bracket.
+These cables wrap-around cable drums at the top of the door and run down, clipping onto the bottom bracket.
 They will be located on either side of your door, running vertically with your track.
-In order to function properly, lifting your door and protecting your family from injury, they need to be well maintained.
-This means no fraying or damage which could cause them to snap.
+In order to function properly, lifting your door and protecting your family from injury, cables need to be well maintained.
+This means no fraying or damage that could cause them to snap.
 Any weak spots in the cables could cause major issues for the operation of your garage door and become dangerous.

 Instead of attempting any repairs or opening the door on your own, call us at 678-960-3360 to schedule an appointment!
 Trust our trained technicians to complete your cable repair so you don’t have to worry.

 In the photo, you can see that the cable has simply come out of the drum, not broken.
 This can occur if you accidentally close your garage door on something or have loose springs.
 If this happens, our technicians can typically reattach it to the drum and get your garage door working again quickly.
 Even though this might seem like an easy fix for you, you should not attempt to reset the cable into the drum on your own.
 The cable still holds a lot of tension and could injure you or family member if handled incorrectly.

 In the photo, you can see that the garage door cable is fully broken.
 Your cable can break for several different reasons.
 One, if the steel of the cables develops corrosion or rubs against other metal parts, the cable will likely break.
 Two, if your spring breaks when attempting to lift the door, the sudden fall of the door could snap the cables.
 In either case, our technicians will have to replace the cables on both sides of the garage door to get it functioning at its best again.